Tips on Making an Attractive Book Cover

 One of the many steps of publishing that is exciting for an author is choosing the book cover.
 Halfway through writing the novel, the author often starts imagining what their final product will look like on the shelf of a bookstore.

-Creating Book Titles for your Book Cover
+Deciding on a Book Title for your Book Cover

+As a first-time writer you may think that deciding on a book title is the most important part of a book cover.
+You will invest a lot of time and energy on the same.
 You finally have a title for your debut book.
 Great!
 But did you know that the presentation of the title is also an important part of the designing process?

 Take a look at the books on your shelves, especially those in different genres.
 You will notice that certain genres have a certain kind of font, while others stick to a completely different style.
 For example, crime fiction books usually go with big and bold fonts, while romantic fiction go with handwritten fonts.
 Non-fiction titles have a very simple and straightforward style, while fantasy and science fiction books push the envelope even more by going for striking designs.
 These are all settings that have been laid out according to years of marketing and publishing experience.
 Ultimately, even the book cover is a marketing tool and so it is important for it to be designed while thinking of the target audience.